Brexit has led to the UK selling the NHS to America. Is this the world we want, symbolic of consumer moguls where our health is a commodity?

-Do we favour the economics of choice and change consumer economics; low price, low-cost, frequent change, against higher cost, higher quality products which last?
+Do we favour the economics of consumer choice and change?
+Do we want low price, low-cost, frequent change, or higher cost, higher quality products which last?
 The impression is that we want to change continuously because we get bored with products hanging around too long.

-Wouldn’t you prefer to buy the thing once, spend a little bit more, and then not have to worry about it failing within three years?
+You might prefer to buy the thing once, spend a little bit more, and not have to worry about it failing within three year.
 We spend our time replacing toasters and ovens and other electrical goods just because they die so often.

 What world do we want?

-It’s about the type of world that we want.
-Green politics and green consumerism are on the rise for a good reason; for our planet and our resources.
-Just look at the amount of plastic in the sea.
+It’s about defining the world that we want.
+Green consumer politics are on the rise for a good reason; for our planet and our resources.
+Just look at the quantity of plastic in the sea.
 If the planet were our body, it would be suicide.

 Is the American intelligentsia dead?

 The message from the United States is not one of rebellion, distrust or distaste for Trump but support.
 Either the media empire that is Murdoch and Fox News are highly successful, or the American intelligentsia is dead.
-Let us hope, let us pray that this is not so and that despite the hustings, Trump will not be returned to office next time.
+Let us hope, let us pray that that, despite the hustings, Trump will not win next time.
 Perhaps then we can get on with saving the planet.

-I understand some of Trump’s policies to reduce budgets abroad, but of course, if we divest where there are war and poverty, it will only come back to bite us, just as does too much intervention.
+I understand some of Trump’s policies to reduce budgets abroad.
+But if we divest from areas of war and poverty, it will only come back to bite us.
+Too much intervention likewise.
 Europe’s strategy should be to continue to support Africa so that it builds its infrastructure and welfare, but the African people need to overturn despotic leaders when they see them raping their countries’ assets.

 The lessons of D-Day constitute a significant example of the need for cooperation.
 However, war is in the past.
 The future of Europe, Europe’s peoples and countries is much brighter than any political scenario.
-The aim and objective of Europe are to bring together people on an individual basis so that they can meet, understand each other, work together and know that, fundamentally, they have the same values.
+The aim and objective of Europe are to bring together people to meet, understand each other, work together and know that they have essentially the same values.

-The family values espoused by the Right are also those of the Left; these are the things that bring people together in the end: we are all parents bringing up our children in a world which we create.
-Fundamentally our motivations are all the same.
+The family values espoused by the Right are also those of the Left.
+These things bring people together.
+We are all parents bringing up our children in a world of our own creation.
+Fundamentally, our motivations are all the same.